-1. As a part of the application for admission to the University, applicants will submit a one-page statement to set forth aims and goals in their graduate studies.
-2. Applicants who plan to emphasize music education will be required to provide evidence of successful teaching experience or submit letters from two master teachers or supervisors of practice teaching.
-3. Applicants admitted to the department will be accepted with conditional graduate standing.
+- 1. As a part of the application for admission to the University, applicants will submit a one-page statement to set forth aims and goals in their graduate studies. - 2.
+Applicants who plan to emphasize music education will be required to provide evidence of successful teaching experience or submit letters from two master teachers or supervisors of practice teaching. - 3.
+Applicants admitted to the department will be accepted with conditional graduate standing.
 Placement examinations will be administered in music history, music theory, and performance studies.
 Normally two semesters will be allowed to remove deficiencies indicated by the examinations through no-credit remedial work in the form of undergraduate courses or other projects and instruction.
-In addition to the general requirements for admission to the University with classified graduate standing, as described in Part Three of this bulletin, a student must satisfy the following requirements before he or she will be recommended for classified graduate standing: 1.
-Complete a bachelor's degree with a major in music including full preparation in performance, theory, music history and literature, or hold a bachelor's degree from an accredited institution and present sufficient evidence of study and experience in music to demonstrate the equivalency of a bachelor's degree with a major in 2.
+In addition to the general requirements for admission to the University with classified graduate standing, as described in Part Three of this bulletin, a student must satisfy the following requirements before he or she will be recommended for classified graduate standing: - 1.
+Complete a bachelor's degree with a major in music including full preparation in performance, theory, music history and literature, or hold a bachelor's degree from an accredited institution and present sufficient evidence of study and experience in music to demonstrate the equivalency of a bachelor's degree with a major in music. - 2.
 Satisfactorily complete placement examinations in theory, music history and literature, and performance.
-Details may be obtained from the Department of 3.
-Be accepted in the emphasis of his or her choice by the departmental graduate committee.
-Advancement to Candidacy All students must satisfy the general requirements for advancement to candidacy, as described in Part Three of this bulletin, and must have removed any deficiencies assigned on the basis of the placement examinations.
+Details may be obtained from the Department of Music. - 3.
+Be accepted in the emphasis of his or her choice by the departmental graduate Advancement to Candidacy All students must satisfy the general requirements for advancement to candidacy, as described in Part Three of this bulletin, and must have removed any deficiencies assigned on the basis of the placement examinations.
 Specific Requirements for the Master of Arts Degree In addition to meeting the requirements for classified graduate standing and the basic requirements for the master's degree as described in Part Three of this bulletin, the student must complete a graduate program which includes a major consisting of at least 24 units from courses listed below as acceptable on master's degree programs in music, of which at least 16 must be in 600- and 700-numbered courses.
 Plan A is required of those students whose emphasis is in musicology, music history and literature, theory, and music education, in which case the student is required to enroll in Music 690 and 799A, Thesis, and to pass a final oral examination on the thesis.
-Students electing the composition emphasis will be required to enroll in Music 799A and to submit an extended original composition in the form of a project with analysis.
 Students whose emphasis is in performance may elect Plan B, and in lieu of the comprehensive examination, choose to give a full recital, or a lecture-recital with a supporting document in thesis form, which is presented to the Department of Music.
 Students should check the department's guidelines, rules and procedures.
+Students whose emphasis is in composition may elect either Plan A which requires enrollment in Music 799A and submission of an extended original composition in the form of a project with analysis, or Plan B whereby the student will present a full recital of original compositions in lieu of the comprehensive examination.
 Courses Acceptable on Master's Degree Programs in Music UPPER DIVISION COURSES 507.
-Composition Laboratory (1) II Three hours of laboratory Prerequisites: Music 207 and consent of instructor.
+Composition Laboratory (1) II Three hours of laboratory.

+Prerequisites: Music 207 and consent of instructor.
 Continuation of Music 207.
 Maximum credit two units.

-541. Performance Studies Pedagogy (3) I, II Two lectures and three hours of laboratory.
+541. Performance Studies Pedagogy (3) I, II

+Two lectures and three hours of laboratory.

 Prerequisite: Consent of instructor.